shadowsocks/ChinaDNS/README.md

     -p BIND_PORT          port that listens, default: 53 -s DNS                DNS servers to use, default:
                           114.114.114.114,208.67.222.222:443,8.8.8.8
+    -m                    Using DNS compression pointer mutation
+                          (backlist and delaying would be disabled)
     -v                    verbose logging

 About chnroute